BinomialLLC/basis_universal/README.md

 Intro
 -----

 Basis Universal is an open source [supercompressed](http://gamma.cs.unc.edu/GST/gst.pdf) LDR/HDR GPU texture interchange system from Binomial LLC that supports two intermediate file formats: the [.KTX2 open standard from the Khronos Group](https://github.khronos.org/KTX-Specification/), and our own ".basis" file format.
 These file formats support rapid transcoding to virtually any [GPU texture format](https://en.wikipedia.org/wiki/Texture_compression) released in the past ~25 years.

-Our overall goal is to simplify the encoding and efficient distribution of LDR and HDR GPU texture, image, and texture video content in a way that works well on any GPU.
+Our overall goal with this project is to simplify the encoding and efficient distribution of LDR and HDR GPU texture, image, and texture video content in a way that is compatible with any GPU or API.

-The current system supports three modes: ETC1S, UASTC LDR, and UASTC HDR.
+The system supports three modes: ETC1S, UASTC LDR, and UASTC HDR.
 The C/C++ encoder and transcoder libaries can be compiled to native code or WebAssembly.
 All encoder/transcoder features can be accessed from Javascript.

 Links
 -----